altlehr/Docs/headware/01-Ultracortex-Mark-III-Nova-Revised.md

-#Ultracortex Mark III "Nova" & "Supernova" (REVISED)
+#Ultracortex Mark IV

-*Development Period: June 2016*
+*Development Period: January to November 2016*

 ![image](../assets/UCM3_Nova_Revised-image_assets/m3_upgrade_1000.jpg)

-####Complete Ultracortex Mark 3 kits are [available for sale](http://openbci.myshopify.com/collections/frontpage/products/ultracortex-mark-3-eeg-headset-kit-assembly-required) in the OpenBCI Online Store!
+####Complete Ultracortex Mark 4 kits are [available for sale](http://http://shop.openbci.com/collections/frontpage/products/ultracortex-mark-iv) in the OpenBCI Online Store!

 The Ultracortex is an open-source, 3D-printable headset intended to work with the [OpenBCI system](http://openbci.com/).
 It is capable of recording research-grade brain activity (EEG), muscle activity (EMG), and heart activity (ECG).
 The Ultracortex is under constant iteration.
 If you print/assemble your own Ultracortex, we would love to hear your feedback.
 Send us an email at [contact@openbci.com](mailto:contact@openbci.com) or Tweet at us ([@Ultracortex](https://twitter.com/Ultracortex) & [@OpenBCI](https://twitter.com/OpenBCI))!